Notify me

 . . . has exceptional looks and is the first mechanical wristwatch to display digital jumping hours, minutes, and seconds.
 It was released in 2017.
 The edition is limited to 68 pieces in red gold, and 69 in platinum.
 The fascinating inner workings are shown off by the smoked sapphire dial and the exhibition case-back.

-The Zenith Chronomaster Original Limited Edition for Hodinkee is a stunning watch with its opaline salmon dial and counters in different shades of gray and silver.
+The Zenith Chronomaster Original Limited Edition for Hodinkee is a stunning watch with its opaline salmon dial and counters in different shades of grey and silver.
 It relates to the history of the first “El Primo” watch from the ’60”s, combined with modern influences resulting in a distinctive and interesting look.

 This watch is a great example of a successful and notable collaboration between watchmakers Zenith and Hodinkee with their watch expertise and well-known shop.
 All 300 pieces in the edition sold out within hours, at a price of €9,500.